Versent/stax-orchestrator/README.md

 This is an optional deployment approach to allow the flexibility to use a forked version of the repository and/or complete feature development and testing.

-**We encourage contributions via pull requests, so if there is a feature you have developed and are using, we ant to hear about it**.
+**We encourage contributions via pull requests, so if there is a feature you have developed and are using, we want to hear about it**.

 Follow this guide [here](docs/direct_deployment.md) to deploy directly.